 Built in 1919, the Wickers Building was the first general store and post office on North Trunk West Road in Alderwood Manor (now 196th St. SW in Lynnwood), and a familiar landmark halfway between Seattle and Everett to passengers on the Interurban.
 The City rescued the building from demolition during I-5 interchange construction in 1997, and relocated it to Heritage Park in 2003.
 The Tudor Revival-style building has been carefully restored to preserve its distinctive features.
 The Wickers Building is listed on the Washington State Heritage Register and the City of Lynnwood Register of Historic Landmarks.

-The main lobby of the former general store is a unique event and gallery space for small meetings, rentals, and special events.
+The main lobby of the former general store is a unique gallery space.

 NORTHWEST VETERANS MUSEUM